OpenSmallworld/magik-vscode/README.md

 ## Known Issues

 * Magik definition symbols (to support searching for methods, exemplars, conditions and globals) are only loaded automatically when compiling code using VS Code Magik commands.<br>
-Use **Alt+T** to refresh definitions manually after compiling code from the prompt, scripts or module dialog.
+Use **Alt+M** to refresh definitions manually after compiling code from the prompt, scripts or module dialog.
 * No highlighting or formatting at the Magik prompt - I suggest creating a temp magik file for writing Magik (**Alt+N**) and compile using **F7** or **F8**.
 * Linting only available inside methods.
 * No status feedback when stepping in debug session.